 How Much Insurance Do You Need?

-How much you decide that you need is a personal decision based off of the lifestyle you’re living, ongoing expenses, debts, timeframes and how much you’ll need to maintain the same level of living if one of you were to die.
+How much you decide that you need is a personal decision based on the lifestyle you’re living, ongoing expenses, debts, timeframes, and how much you’ll need to maintain the same level of living if one of you were to die.

 Getting A Quote

 Getting a quote for life insurance is usually a pretty easy process.
 Read about how we went through the process of buying term life insurance a while back.
 There are a variety of good places to get insurance quotes.
-Here’s one good one to get you started:
+Here’s a couple to get you started: